ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## Can I withdraw my staked ETH at any time?

-There is no penalty for exiting your validator.
+There is no penalty for withdrawing stake or exiting your validator.
 You simply stop accruing incentives.
 The specific withdrawal policy will depend on the staking protocol used.

 ## What is the minimum amount of ETH needed to stake?